Welcome to Youth Landscapers!

 In 2016/17 we worked with artist Jo Wheeler and filmmaker Ian Nesbitt and gathered the natural, industrial and social history of the people and places for an exhibition at Moira Furnace Museum and then created a short film, ‘Under The Trees The Coal And The Clay’, which explores our landscape history and the pits, potteries and pipe yards of the past.
 You can view it here on the Black to Green website.
 In March 17 we hosted a celebratory event at Moira Village Hall screening our film alongside local archives.

 The Black to Green project aims to connect people with the changes in the landscape that have taken place within the Heart of the Forest, a 10 square mile area within North West Leicestershire and South Derbyshire which includes Moira and Donisthorpe.

 Within the last 20 years woodland cover has increased from 1% to 27%.
 It is a special story of rapid landscape change from 19th century mining industries to new green spaces.

 Black to Green supports communities and landowners to work together to make the most of the new forested environment and celebrate the areas natural and industrial heritage.

 Young people are key to telling this story and have a valuable role in shaping and sharing the legacy of this area.
-With young people from Donisthorpe and Moira this project plans to:
+This project plans to: